johnstontrav/klairejohnston-hugo-cms/site/content/post/you-didnt-leave-and-you-missed-the-party.md

 ![](/img/signal-attachment-2020-01-11-193924.jpeg)

-On the fringe of an upgraded Watch & Act issued via Vic Emergency, I took the imminent isolation of Bright as my trigger to leave.
+On the fringe of an upgraded Watch & Act issued via Vic Emergency to show an imminent bushfire risk, I took the impending isolation of Bright as my trigger to leave.
 I was, uncharacteristically, home on my own and therefore without the planned husband and children, 4x4 vehicle, and camper trailer to evacuate with.
 So, I improvised and herded my 40 kilo border collie into the back of the Nissan Micra and prayed to a god I'm not sure I believe in.

 I reached the Relief Centre at Wangaratta and was greeted in a way that reduced me to tears.
 A crowd of people, who in a Centrelink line would have bitten your digits off just to jump the queue, were quiet and orderly and exuding a silent kind of gratitude for the care that was being shown to them.